yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/snippets/ordinal.md

 title: Ordinal
 ---

+This command is a demonstration of adding the ordinal to a number.
+1 -> 1st, 11 -> 11th, 122 -> 122nd.

 ```go
 {{/*
 	This command is a demonstration of adding the ordinal to a number.
 1 -> 1st, 11 -> 11th, 122 -> 122nd.